Cap-Islam-Gohar/notify/README.md

 This is a **Laravel + Inertia + React** application with a ready-to-use setup for development and production.

 ---

+## Notes
+We used Laravel’s built-in notification system together with broadcasting and queues for handling notifications.
+This approach was chosen because:

+Laravel’s built-in notification feature provides a clean and flexible structure for sending notifications through multiple channels (database, broadcast, mail, etc.).

+Broadcasting allows us to send real-time notifications to all connected users efficiently without reloading the page.

+Queues help process these notifications asynchronously, reducing the load on the server—especially when a large number of users receive notifications at the same time.

+This combination ensures scalability, performance, and maintainability for both real-time and database notifications.

+---

 ## Features